-Play structure (6-12 age), picnic table, waste receptacle, benches, fencing and park signage.
+Play structure (6-12 age), picnic table, waste receptacle, benches, fencing, and park signage.

 Fraser River Heritage Park – Located on 5th Avenue just East of Stave Lake St.

 The Fraser River Park is the largest park in Mission and plays host to several events and activities.
 Play structure, picnic tables, shelter, walking trails and washrooms are some of the amenities you will find here.